benmoran56/esper/README.md

 Esper
 =====
-Esper is (will be!) a performance focused Entity System for Python 3.
-The design is based on the concepts layed out by Adam Martin on his
+Esper is (will be!) a lightweight Entity System for Python 3, with a focus on performance.
+The design is based on the Entity System concepts layed out by Adam Martin and others.
-website: T-machine.org

 Compatibility
 -------------
-Esper is designed for Python 3.4 or newer.
+Esper is developed for Python 3.4 or newer.